-This topic contains 27 replies, has 5 voices, and was last updated by JohnM 1 year, 5 months ago.
+- This topic has 29 replies, 5 voices, and was last updated 3 years, 9 months ago by Krystian.

 OldChromeRemover is a simple console program that checks for any redundant versions of Google Chrome left behind by the updater.
 It will quickly remove all except the newest version when prompted by the user, allowing you to free up valuable disk space.
 OldChromeRemover also supports Chrome ‘Canary’ builds.
 This tool is for Windows users only, however a similar app (by somebody else) for Mac OSX users can be found here.

 Microsoft .NET 3.5 must be installed to use.
 System Ninja contains the functionality of this program build into the scanner, and is recommended over OldChromeRemover.
 Windows Vista/Windows 7 users must use “Run As Administrator.”

 Do not use if you have multiple Chrome channels installed simultaneously!

 You can silently run OldChromeRemover using the “/AUTO” command line argument.
 This will silently perform the scan, remove any detected directories and files, then exit the program.

 Version 0.2: Added ‘\AUTO’ commandline switch support